krober10nd/SeismicMesh/README.md

 - Silence messages about pfix when verbose=0
 ### Added
 - Added more examples on README
-- New unions/intersections with different SDF primivitives
+- New unions/intersections/differences with several SDF primivitives
 - Automatic corner constraints in serial

 ## [3.0.5] - 2020-10-18